Azure/SimuLand/3_simulate_detect/collection/mailAccessDelegatedPermissions.md

 ## Preconditions
 * Authorization
-    * Identity solution: Azure AD
-    * Access control model: Discretionary Access Control (DAC)
     * Service: Azure Microsoft Graph
     * Permission Type: Delegated
     * Permissions: Mail.ReadWrite
 * Endpoint: ADFS01
-    * Even when this step would happen outside of the organization, we can use the same PowerShell session where we [granted delegated permissions to an application](../persistence/grantDelegatedPermissionsToApplication.md) to go through the simulation steps.
+    * Even when this step would happen outside of the organization, we can use the same PowerShell session where we [got a Microsoft Graph oauth access token](../credential-access/getOAuthTokenWithSAMLAssertion.md) to read mail.
-    * Microsoft Graph Access Token
+* Microsoft Graph OAuth access token
-        * Use the output from the previous step where we [got an access token from an application that has the right permissions](../persistence/getAccessTokenSAMLBearerAssertionFlow.md) to read mail.
-Use the output of that step as the variable `$MSGraphAccessToken` for the simulation steps.
+  * Use the output from the [previous step](../credential-access/getOAuthTokenWithSAMLAssertion.md) as the variable `$OAuthAccessToken`.
+Make sure you request the access token with an application that has the right permissions to read mail.

 ## Simulate & Detect
 * [Verify Microsoft Graph Access Token](#verify-microsoft-graph-access-token)